 The KidSIM Pediatric Simulation Program based out of the Alberta Children's Hospital works to provide learners surrogate clinical experiences with pediatric patients in as close to a ‘real-life’ situation as possible through the use of high-fidelity mannequins as well as a teaching space that mimics the clinical setting.
 KidSIM is a world-class program, known for delivering top-notch educational training and conducting cutting-edge research.
 KidSIM also provides education and support to help families and other non-clinical care providers to be better prepared for looking after children with high-risk medical situations that might occur outside of the healthcare setting.

 simulation-based training to healthcare providers, electives, fellows, and the families or caregivers that care for children at home.
 KidSIM also has a well established mobile education program designed to provide education and support to rural partners.

 The KidSIM Program is a leader in simulation based faculty development courses.
 KidSIM offers a wide breadth of simulation and debriefing based courses for all levels of learners - ranging from beginner, intermediate to advanced.

 The KIdSIM ASPIRE Research Program is a world leader in simulation based research, conducting innovative, high-quality research to inform healthcare providers, administrators and families of best practices, which will optimize pediatric patient outcomes from illness.

 FACULTY DEVELOPMENT COURSES

-KidSIM is a leader in simulation based faculty development courses.
+KidSIM is an internationally recognized leader in simulation based faculty development courses.
 The Advanced Skills for Simulation Educators and Teachers (ASSET) program introduces participants to all of the concepts of simulation, as well as provides practical experience in the delivery of simulation-based education.
+In-person and virtual course offerings are available.
 Visit our Faculty Development Page for more information.